dimitraKl/seip-lab-assignments/seip2020_practical_assignments/unittesting/README.md

 ### Tests

-In order to run the tests you should run `mvn test`.
+* In order to run the tests you should run `mvn test`.
+* In order to generate the JaCoCo report for code coverage you should run `mvn package jacoco:report`.
+The coverage report is generated in the following location: `target/site/jacoco`

 ## Licence